FireRedNinja/cs-notes/_posts/2018-01-08-cyber-security-fundamentals.md

 5. s
 6. they are different algs, diff fundamentals, so cost/efort to attack is different
 7. encrypt message with private key, exchange, encrypt wih private key, exchange. not vulnerable to MITM attack, no way to make sure who you are talking to s who you are talking to
-8. not possible to get truely randomnumber, psudo there is structure, crypto, hard to determine what it means
+8. not possible to get truely random number, psudo there is structure, crypto, hard to determine what it means
-9. ifyou know theseed youcan guess the random number.
+9. ifyou know theseed you can guess the random number.

 ------------------------------------------------------------